dcoeurjo/OTColorTransfer/docs-source/nd.md

     `ndTransfer.cpp`

-The I/O is an ASCII file with the following structure (one line per "pixel", scalars in column):
+The I/O is an ASCII file with the following structure (one line per "pixel", scalars in column, same number of scalars, aka same dimension, for all points):

 ```
 i j a b c d e ...